smarqueslopez/react-disney-plus-clone/README.md

 ## Overview

-This is a clone Disney+ web responsive-design interface using React.js, Redux, Styled-components and firebase backend.
+This is a clone Disney+ web responsive-design interface using React.js, Redux, Styled-components and firebase database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).